ecomfe/react-hooks/packages/local-storage/docs/useLocalStorage.md

 # useLocalStorage

 Retrieve value from `localStorage` by key, also returns a function to update it.
+Value could be any type which can be handled by `JSON.stringify`.

 ```typescript
 function useLocalStorage<T>(key: string, initialValue: T): [T, (value: T) => void]